Get Assistance

 If you know of any events that would benefit your local DSNSG group can you please make contact with your local Area Coordinator?

 FYI is a program that provides the opportunity for families to attend workshops or guest speakers/webinars.
-Workshops include behavior support, additional information for parents and carers about the Special Need the dependant has, and other workshops/webinars that help meet the needs of the dependant.
+Workshops include behaviour support, additional information for parents and carers about the Special Need the dependant has, and other workshops/webinars that help meet the needs of the dependant.
 A different way of thinking, learning and managing emotions.
-Content will include
+Content will include:

 • Cognitive Abilities: A different way of thinking and learning

-• Managing Feelings: Cognitive Behavior Therapy and its role in providing greater strategies to manage emotions and behavior
+• Managing Feelings: Cognitive Behaviour Therapy and its role in providing greater strategies to manage emotions and behaviour

 • The Emotional Tool Box, what it is and how to use